 Presence required

-21 Student project development
+21 Research topics presentation 22 Student project development

 Presence required

-No class.
 Use it to work on your project.

 29 Student project